20 Jun 176 How to be an Awesome Personal Trainer with Ben Coomber

 Ben advises that if you want to be active on different social media channels, you can focus on one or two, and make sure to double down your efforts to those accounts.
 Trying to maintain a presence on too many social media platforms can be overwhelming and ineffective.

-He started out trying to master Facebook, going all in on learning how to engage, how to post, and be good at it, essentially.
+He started trying to master Facebook, learning how to engage, how to post, and be good at it, essentially.
 Then he moved to Twitter, and managed those two for quite a while.

 Create an Effective Marketing Plan